biggyspender/blinq/README.md

-## A strongly typed TypeScript implementation of Microsoft dotnet's LINQ to Objects using ES6 iterables.
+## A strongly-typed TypeScript implementation of Microsoft dotnet's LINQ to Objects using ES6 iterables.

 With the advent of javascript iterators and generators, its possible to pipe sequences through a bunch of transformations without materializing collections (arrays) for the intermediate steps.
 This library attempts to recreate the dotnet linq-to-objects api to provide a number of standard operations on iterable sequences.